sashatanase/Resume-2026/README.md

 - Worked in close partnership with the Product Managers responsible for Mezo Borrow and Mezo Onboarding, translating research findings into concrete roadmap decisions.
 These insights directly influenced prioritization and helped elevate Mezo Borrow as the flagship product of the Mezo Network, driving the majority of early product engagement within two quarters.

 - Coordinated cross-functional teams across Product, Design, Engineering, and Marketing, and built a centralized insight repository used across the company.
 The repository became the single source of truth for research, supporting 15+ stakeholders.
 The repository streamlined access to research, reduced duplicated efforts, and improved cross-team decision-making.
+[Repository can be seen here](https://coda.io/d/_d25I9D9N3mA/Insights-Repo_suDioNla)

 - Guided product teams with actionable insights that shaped roadmap sequencing and scope.
 Research inputs informed roadmap decisions related to onboarding, borrowing flows, and user education, shortening validation cycles and reducing misaligned initiatives.